 Weight Division: Peso Pena (58kg/129lbs)

 Tammi Musumeci Biography

-  In addition to all this effort, throughout high school Tammi took intensive SAT classes as well as AP class work, taking at least four hour long SATS.
-With such an intense school life, it’s incredible to conceive how far Tammi progressed in Brazilian Jiu Jitsu at such a young age.
-She mentioned to Gracie Magazine that “I have also found an interesting relationship between jiu-jitsu and school: Jiu-jitsu helped me unwind from the ever present pressures of school.
-Even during my most stressful times, I always made sure to workout really hard, eat healthy, and get in some training sessions.”
+In addition to all this effort, throughout high school Tammi took intensive SAT classes as well as AP class work, taking at least four-hour long SATS.
+With such an intense school life, it’s incredible to conceive how far Tammi progressed in Brazilian Jiu-Jitsu at such a young age.
+She mentioned to Gracie Magazine that “I have also found an interesting relationship between jiu-jitsu and school: Jiu-jitsu helped me unwind from the ever-present pressures of school.
+Even during my most stressful times, I always made sure to work out really hard, eat healthily, and get in some training sessions.”

 After choosing to attend the Nova Southeastern University in Fort Lauderdale, Tammi Musumeci trained at several different academies and teams around the Florida area, always seeking to get the best training possible out of her busy schedule, though her main coach was always regarded as Emyr ‘Shark’ Bussade of American Top Team.

 Being a multiple times world champion (won the tournament in every lower belt) and with three Pan American titles (two at purple belt and one at brown), it did not come as a surprise to many when, on August 2013, Tammi received her black belt.
 The black belt was awarded by Moacir ‘Boca’ Oliveira at Javill Byron’s academy, though commissioned by Emyr Bussade.